 If you happen to use Amazon Photos to store your images, your Echo Show can double up as a digital photo frame, although the Google Nest Hub Max is a better device for this purpose thanks to its ability to tweak color automatically.

-It’s fair to say that the Echo Show 8 brings nothing new to the table, but considering that it’s significantly cheaper than the 10-inch Echo Show (2nd gen) and has a better set of features than the Echo Show 5, it definitely hits the sweet spot when it comes to value for money.
+It’s fair to say that the Echo Show 8 brings nothing new to the table, but considering that it’s significantly cheaper than the Echo Show 10 and has a better set of features than the Echo Show 5, it definitely hits the sweet spot when it comes to value for money.

-The 8-inch sibling has the best screen experience amongst the current crop of Echo Show devices and big sound to accompany the sharp display.
+The 8-inch sibling has the best screen experience of the two smaller Echo Show devices and big sound to accompany the sharp display.
 In fact, it sounds better than the Google Nest Hub Max, although the latter does do a better job of displaying your photos.